 TOP TIP: Research salaries, set a realistic band and to pitch yourself as ideally looking for the upper end of your chosen salary band.

-When to negotiate and when to accept
+When to negotiate and when to accept a graduate salary

 There are some employers that are tricky to approach with graduate salary negotiations.
 They may have a set salary structure and therefore be unwilling to negotiate on their renumeration levels.